PinewoodPip/epip/docs/index.md

 - Derpy Moa for motivation and initial ideas
 - Norbyte for the Script Extender and it's fantastic UI features
 - Elric for his help with designing and drawing new UIs
+- Cathe for contributing to the feature showcases on this website

 Translators:

 - Cathe & JoienReid: Russian translation
-- Ferocidade: Brazilian Portuguese translation (v1065+)
+- Ferocidade: Brazilian Portuguese translation

 ## Features
 Below is a non-exhaustive list of features; I suggested browsing the latest [patchnotes](patchnotes.md) to get up to speed with latest additions.